sepsis-omics/mcgill-si-2018/README.md

-# Sepsis-Omics Tutorials
+# McGill tutorials.

 Tutorials on how to use the microGVL to do common bacterial bioinformatic tasks.

 ## Deployment

-The tutorials have been deployed here: http://sepsis-omics.github.io/tutorials/
+The tutorials have been deployed here: https://sepsis-omics.github.io/mcgill-si-2018/

 ## How to work on them locally